johnlpage/POCDriver/README.md

 * How does MongoDB scale.
 * How does the High Availability Work / how do I handle a failover.

 POCDriver a single JAR file which allows you to specify and run a number of different workloads easily from the command line.
-It is intended to show how MongoDB should be used for various tasks and avoid's testing your own client code versus MongoDB's capailities.
+It is intended to show how MongoDB should be used for various tasks and avoid's testing your own client code versus MongoDB's capabilities.
 POCDriver is an alternative to using generic tools like YCSB.
 Unlike these tools POCDriver:
-  * Only works with MongoDB - showing what MongoDB can do rather than comparing lowest common denominator between systems that aren't directly comaprable.
+  * Only works with MongoDB - showing what MongoDB can do rather than comparing lowest common denominator between systems that aren't directly comparable.
-  * Includes much more sopisticated workloads - using the appropriate MongoDB feature.
+  * Includes much more sophisticated workloads - using the appropriate MongoDB feature.

   This is NOT in any way an official MongoDB product or project.